kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

 ```
 :::

-In this section, we showed how easy it is to use Kurtosis to parameterize our environment definition with just a few lines of code.
-Next, we’ll walk through another powerful property of Kurtosis environments: composability.
+In this section, we showed how to use Kurtosis to parameterize an environment definition.
+Next, we’ll walk through another property of Kurtosis environments: composability.

-Using and making composable environment definitions
+Making and using composable environment definitions
 ---------------------------------------------------
-We’ve now written an environment definition using Starlark to instantiate a 3-node Cassandra cluster over Docker, and then modified it slightly to parameterize that definition for other use cases (n-node Cassandra cluster).
+You’ve now written an environment definition using Starlark to instantiate a 3-node Cassandra cluster over Docker, and then modified it slightly to parameterize that definition for other use cases (n-node Cassandra cluster).

-However, the benefits of parametrized and reproducible environment properties are amplified when we’re able to share our definition with others to use or use definitions that others (friends, colleagues, etc) have already written.
+However, the benefits of parametrized and reproducible environment properties are amplified when you’re able to share your definition with others to use, or when you use definitions that others (friends, colleagues, etc) have already written.

-To quickly demonstrate the latter capability, simply run:
+To quickly demonstrate the latter capability, run:

 ```bash
 kurtosis clean -a && kurtosis run --enclave cassandra-cluster github.com/kurtosis-tech/cassandra-package '{"num_nodes": 5}'
 ```

-Which should give you the same result as we saw when we ran our local `main.star` file with 5 nodes specified as an argument.
-However this time, we’re actually using a `main.star` file hosted [remotely on Github and running that instead][github-cass-package]!
+which should give you the same result you got when you ran your local `main.star` file with 5 nodes specified as an argument.
+However this time, you’re actually using a `main.star` file hosted [remotely on Github][github-cass-package]!

-**Any Kurtosis environment definition can be converted into a runnable, shareable artifact that we call a Kurtosis Package.** What we just did was run a remotely-hosted Kurtosis package.
+**Any Kurtosis environment definition can be converted into a runnable, shareable artifact that we call a Kurtosis Package.**

-While this guide won’t cover the steps needed to convert your Starlark file and export it for others to use as a Kurtosis Package, you can check out our docs to learn more about how to turn a Starlark file into a [runnable Kurtosis package][runnable-packages] using only a [`kurtosis.yml`][kurtosis-yml] file.
+While this guide won’t cover the steps needed to convert your Starlark file and export it for others to use as a Kurtosis Package, you can check out our docs to learn more about how to turn a Starlark file into a [runnable Kurtosis package][runnable-packages].

 ### Review
-What we did with our most recent command was execute a remotely-hosted `main.star` from a Kurtosis package on [Github][github-cass-package].
-That remotely-hosted `main.star` file has the same code as our local `main.star` file and, with only a [locator][locator], Kurtosis knew we were referencing a publicly-hosted runnable package.
+You just executed a remote-hosted `main.star` from a Kurtosis package on [Github][github-cass-package].
+That remote-hosted `main.star` file has the same code as our local `main.star` file and, with only a [locator][locator], Kurtosis knew that you were referencing a publicly-hosted runnable package.

-The entirety of what we wrote locally in our `main.star` file can be packaged up and pushed to the internet (Github) for anyone to use to instantiate an n-node cassandra cluster by simply adding a [`kurtosis.yml`][kurtosis-yml] manifest to your directory and publishing the entire directory to Github.
+The entirety of what you wrote locally in your `main.star` file can be packaged up and pushed to the internet (Github) for anyone to use to instantiate an n-node cassandra cluster by adding a [`kurtosis.yml`][kurtosis-yml] manifest to your directory and publishing the entire directory to Github.
 Read more about how to do this [here][runnable-packages].

-Turning your Starlark code into a runnable Kurtosis package and making it available on Github means any developer will be able to use our Kurtosis package as a building block in their own environment definition or to run different tests using various configurations of nodes in a Cassandra cluster.
+Turning your Starlark code into a runnable Kurtosis package and making it available on Github means any developer will be able to use your Kurtosis package as a building block in their own environment definition or to run different tests using various configurations of nodes in a Cassandra cluster.

 This behavior is bi-directional as well.
-Meaning, we can import any remotely hosted Kurtosis package and use it’s code inside our own Kurtosis package with the `import_module` instruction like so:
+Meaning, you can import any remotely hosted Kurtosis package and use its code inside your own Kurtosis package with the `import_module` instruction like so:

 ```python
 lib = import_module("github.com/foo/bar/src/lib.star")